nimbix/jardoc/docs/apps_tutorial.md

 ![GlobalProcess](img/apps_tutorial/SuperNimbix.svg)

-This tutorial should allow end users to build their own applications (apps) for Jarvice clusters through Jarvice PushToCompute interface.
+This tutorial assists end users in building their own applications (apps) for Jarvice clusters through Jarvice PushToCompute interface.

-This tutorial assumes user is building applications based on `appdefversion` version `2`.
+It is assumed that the user is building applications based on `appdefversion` version `2`.

-First part of the tutorial is dedicated to general knowledge and how to build and deploy a basic application.

-Second part covers most standard use cases users could need to build their application.
+The first part of the tutorial provides an overview on how to build and deploy a basic application.
+The second part covers the most standard use cases that users might need to build their application.

-It is assumed user have already installed **docker** on its personal system.
+It is assumed that users have already installed **docker** on their personal system.

 It is recommended to first read all sections from part 1 (Global view) to part 5 (Review application parameters) before proceeding to desired application target examples.
-Each of these general steps will help understand all features available, and provides key tips for new applications developers.
+Each of these general steps will help understand all features available, and provides key tips for new application developers.

-Table of content:
+Table of contents:

   * [1.
 Global view](#1-global-view)
   * [2.
 Hello world](#2-hello-world)